anyascii/anyascii/README.md

 A script can be [alphabetic](https://en.wikipedia.org/wiki/Alphabet), [logographic](https://en.wikipedia.org/wiki/Logogram), [syllabic](https://en.wikipedia.org/wiki/Syllabary), or something else.
 Some languages use multiple scripts: Japanese uses Kanji, Hiragana, and Katakana.
 Some scripts are used by multiple languages: [Han characters](https://en.wikipedia.org/wiki/Chinese_characters) are used in Chinese, Japanese, and Korean.
-Conversion into the [Latin script](https://en.wikipedia.org/wiki/Latin_script) used by English and ASCII is called [romanization](https://en.wikipedia.org/wiki/Romanization).
+The script used by English and ASCII is known as the [Latin script](https://en.wikipedia.org/wiki/Latin_script).

 When converting text between languages there are multiple properties that can be preserved:
 - Meaning: [Translation](https://en.wikipedia.org/wiki/Translation) replaces text with an equivalent in the target language with the same meaning.
-  This relies heavily on context and [automatic translation](https://en.wikipedia.org/wiki/Machine_translation) is extremely complicated.
 - Appearance: Preserving the visual appearance of a character when converting between languages is rarely possible and requires readers to have knowledge of the source language.
 - Sound: [Orthographic transcription](https://en.wikipedia.org/wiki/Orthographic_transcription) uses the spelling and pronunciation rules of the target language to produce text that a speaker of the target language will pronounce as accurately as possible to the original.
 - Spelling: [Transliteration](https://en.wikipedia.org/wiki/Transliteration) converts each letter individually using predictable rules.
   A reversible transliteration allows for reconstruction of the original text by using unique mappings for each letter.

+[Romanization](https://en.wikipedia.org/wiki/Romanization) is the conversion into the Latin script using transliteration or transcription or a mix of both.
+Romanization is most commonly used when representing the names of people and places.

 > Clear to anyone, Romanization is for foreigners.
 > Geographical names are Romanized to help foreigners find the place they intend to go to and help them remember cities, villages and mountains they visited and climbed.